awsdocs/amazon-dynamodb-developer-guide/doc_source/QueryMidLevelDotNet.md

 Search search = table.Query(config);
 ```

-## Example: Query using the Table\.Query method<a name="QueryMidLevelDotNetExampleTableQuery"></a>
+## Example: Query Using the Table\.Query Method<a name="QueryMidLevelDotNetExampleTableQuery"></a>

-The following C\# code example uses the `Table.Query` method to execute the following sample queries:
+The following C\# code example uses the `Table.Query` method to execute the following sample queries\.
-+ The following queries are executed against the Reply table\.
++ The following queries are executed against the `Reply` table\.
   + Find forum thread replies that were posted in the last 15 days\.

     This query is executed twice\.
-In the first Table\.Query call, the example provides only the required query parameters\.
-In the second Table\.Query call, you provide optional query parameters to request a strongly consistent read and a list of attributes to retrieve\.
+In the first `Table.Query` call, the example provides only the required query parameters\.
+In the second `Table.Query` call, you provide optional query parameters to request a strongly consistent read and a list of attributes to retrieve\.
   + Find forum thread replies posted during a period of time\.

-    This query uses the Between query operator to find replies posted in between two dates\.
+    This query uses the `Between` query operator to find replies posted in between two dates\.
-+ Get a product from the ProductCatalog table\.
++ Get a product from the `ProductCatalog` table\.

-  Because the ProductCatalog table has a primary key that is only a partition key, you can only get items; you cannot query the table\.
-The example retrieves a specific product item using the item Id\.
+  Because the `ProductCatalog` table has a primary key that is only a partition key, you can only get items; you cannot query the table\.
+The example retrieves a specific product item using the item `Id`\.

 **Example**